Potassium hydrosulfide

-Potassium hydrosulfide is the inorganic compound with the formula KSH.
+Potassium hydrosulfide is an inorganic compound with the formula KSH.
 This colourless salt consists of the cation K+ and the bisulfide anion [SH]−.
 It is the product of the half-neutralization of hydrogen sulfide with potassium hydroxide.
-The compound is used in the synthesis of some organosulfur compounds.
+The compound has been used in the synthesis of organosulfur compounds.
 Aqueous solutions of potassium sulfide consist of a mixture of potassium hydrosulfide and potassium hydroxide.

-The structure of the potassium hydrosulfide resembles that for potassium chloride.
+The structure of the potassium hydrosulfide resembles that of potassium chloride.
 Their structure is however complicated by the non-spherical symmetry of the SH− anions, but these tumble rapidly in the solid.

-Addition of sulfur gives dipotassium pentasulfide.
+Potassium hydrosulfide reacts with elemental sulfur to gives polysulfide salts, such as dipotassium pentasulfide.

 Synthesis

-It is prepared by neutralizing aqueous KOH with H2S.
+Potassium hydrosulfide is prepared by neutralizing aqueous KOH with H2S.